DonutsBl/office365-pol/docs/windows-fonts.md

 sudo cp -r Windows/Fonts /usr/share/fonts/msfonts
 fc-cache -f -v
 ```
-You can now delete the ISO as well as the "Windows/Fonts" folder if you want.
+- You can now delete the ISO as well as the "Windows/Fonts" folder if you want.
+- I am not providing the folder due to copyright issue.